-On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, click Download to download the Federation Metadata XML from the given options as per your requirement and save it on your computer.
+On the Set up single sign-on with SAML page, in the SAML Signing Certificate section, find Federation Metadata XML and select Download to download the certificate and save it on your computer.

 Create an Azure AD test user

-The objective of this section is to create a test user in the Azure portal called Britta Simon.
+In this section, you'll create a test user in the Azure portal called B.Simon.

-In the Azure portal, in the left pane, select Azure Active Directory, select Users, and then select All users.
+- From the left pane in the Azure portal, select Azure Active Directory, select Users, and then select All users.

 - Select New user at the top of the screen.

-- In the User properties, perform the following steps.
+- In the User properties, follow these steps:

 - In the Name field, enter

-b.
-In the User name field type firstname.lastname@example.org
+- In the User name field, enter the email@example.com.
+For example,

-c.
-Select Show password check box, and then write down the value that's displayed in the Password box.
+- Select the Show password check box, and then write down the value that's displayed in the Password box.

-d.
-Click Create.
+- Click Create.

 Assign the Azure AD test user

-In this section, you enable Britta Simon to use Azure single sign-on by granting access to SAP Cloud for Customer.
+In this section, you'll enable B.Simon to use Azure single sign-on by granting access to SAP Cloud for Customer.

-In the Azure portal, select Enterprise Applications, select All applications, then select SAP Cloud for Customer.
+In the Azure portal, select Enterprise Applications, and then select All applications.

-In the menu on the left, select Users and groups.
+In the app's overview page, find the Manage section and select Users and groups.

-Click the Add user button, then select Users and groups in the Add Assignment dialog.
+Select Add user, then select Users and groups in the Add Assignment dialog.

-In the Users and groups dialog select Britta Simon in the Users list, then click the Select button at the bottom of the screen.
+In the Users and groups dialog, select B.Simon from the Users list, then click the Select button at the bottom of the screen.

-If you are expecting any role value in the SAML assertion then in the Select Role dialog select the appropriate role for the user from the list, then click the Select button at the bottom of the screen.
+If you're expecting any role value in the SAML assertion, in the Select Role dialog, select the appropriate role for the user from the list and then click the Select button at the bottom of the screen.

-In the Add Assignment dialog click the Assign button.
+In the Add Assignment dialog, click the Assign button.